 Students who enter NWACC in the academic year of this catalog generally may expect to follow the graduation requirements set forth in this catalog.
 Since the College reserves the right to change graduation requirements, students should meet with their College advisor regularly to be certain they are aware of any changes in graduation requirements.
-The current and historical catalogs are available online at https://www.nwacc.edu/degreecertificates/degreeplans2018.aspx.
+The current and historical catalogs are available on the website.